FIRST-Team-1699/ini-reader/README.md

 Because this version of the ini-Reader conforms to ini syntax, mentioned aboved, the file setup is different then pervious versions.

-First off, only **one** file is used.
+First off, only **one** file is used (in convention; there are no restrictions in the code though).
 In order to accommodate for different subsystems or autonomous modes, sections are used.
 Just like the defined syntax, a section is defined by `[section]`.

 Below a section header (and until the next header), is a group of configuration lines, where `name = value`.
 Names are **not** case-sensitive.
 Values can be integers, doubles, strings, booleans, a character, or a list of integers, doubles, booleans,  or strings.
 See `example.ini` for an example.